SystemJargon/pi-hole/dynamic-big-list/README.md

 <b>About:</b> Is for blocking categories: malware including coinminers, porn/nsfw, phishing.
 This is meant to supplement the plethora of advert, track and telemetry lists out there.

+<i>It uses a combination of my own content and other good lists which fit the categories it is named after.
+Duplicates and False Positives are removed on each commit where and if applicable.</i>

 For use in Pi-hole 'Adlist group management'.